dhanashri-25/AmazonClone/README.md

 # AmazonClone

 This is Amazon website's Clone.
-Made using HTML and CSS
+Made using HTML & CSS